Alpana

 Alpana or alpona (আলপনা) is a Bengali folk art style consisting of colored motifs, patterns, and symbols that are painted on floors and walls with paints made from rice flour, on religious occasions.
 Alpona is common to Bangladesh and the Indian state of West Bengal.
 Amongst Hindu families, alpanas may contain religious motifs with symbolic designs that relate to religious austerity, festivals, and specific deities.
 Amongst Santal tribal communities, alpanas often contain geometric or symbolic patterns drawn from nature.
 Although traditionally the domain of rural women, Alpana motifs have been very influential in modern Indian art, and are incorporated into the works of artists such as Jamini Roy, Abanindranath Tagore, Devi Prasad, and in the early illustrations of film-maker Satyajit Ray.
-In contemporary Bengal, alpanas are created as part of religious festivals such as the Durga puja, in public and private spaces.
+In contemporary Bengal, alpanas are created as part of religious festivals such as the Durga puja, Pohela Boishakh and wedding celebrations in public and private spaces.